astropy/photutils/docs/psf.rst

 The local background around each source can optionally be subtracted using the ``localbkg_estimator`` keyword.
-This keyword accepts a `~photutils.backgrounds.LocalBackground` instance that estimates the local statistics in a circular annulus aperture centered on each source.
-The size of the annulus and the statistic can be configured in `~photutils.backgrounds.LocalBackground`.
+This keyword accepts a `~photutils.background.LocalBackground` instance that estimates the local statistics in a circular annulus aperture centered on each source.
+The size of the annulus and the statistic can be configured in `~photutils.background.LocalBackground`.

 The next step is to fit the sources and/or groups.
 This task is performed using an astropy fitter, for example